 Sprinkle baking soda on it and let stand for a few hour and sweep up and mop it should absorb any thing slick on floor.

 First of all, you need to make sure you are cleaning your ceramic tile frequently and properly, or it can significantly contribute to the ceramic tile being too slippery.
 Use the tile cleaning solution and scrub the floor with a brush on an extended handle.
-Then use a wet and dry vacuum to pick up all the dirty water.

 For Slippery problem.
 There's a solution you can buy and apply that makes floors non-slip.
 I can't remember what it was called but I bought it from a tile shop and was suitable for ceramic and linoleum flooring.
 Good luck.